lifei96/Medium-dataset/README.md

   * bio: 1 if the user has a biography, 0 otherwise.
   * posts: Number of posts (articles).
   * responses: Number of responses.
-  * recommends: Number of recommends (this function has been replaced by the "clap" function now).
+  * recommends: Number of recommends (this function has been replaced by the "claps" function).
   * highlights: Number of highlights.
   * facebook: The cross-site linking option to the user's Facebook account.
 1 if the user has enabled it, 0 otherwise.
   * twitter: The cross-site linking option to the user's Twitter account.
 1 if the user has enabled it, 0 otherwise.